Navarcos/plancia/README.md

 ## Contributing

 Instructions on how to contribute to the project.
-Include a link to the contribution guidelines.

 * Fork the repository
 * Create a new branch (`git checkout -b feature/amazing-feature`)